declan-watson/declan-watson.github.io/_posts/2023-01-01-If you can remember all your passwords, they're not strong enough.md

 Where did LastPass go wrong specifically?
 - Not all of the information was encrpyted
-  - This means that information such as website was left in the clear so an attacker would have more information than they should when trying to break in
+  - This means that information such as website was left in the clear so an attacker would have more information than they should when trying to break in to either the vault or the accounts associated with the vault
 - The number of PBKDF2 iterations is defaulted to 100,100
-  - **this is also the case for Bitwarden, make sure you change this if you use or start using Bitwarden**
+  - **This is also the case for Bitwarden, make sure you change this if you use or start using Bitwarden**
   - This is well below the recommended number of iterations suggested (310,000)
   - Again, having this set much higher only has a negligible impact on the end user but makes it a lot harder to breach for an attacker
 - This default is relatively new, prior to this it was much lower (some as low as 5 or even 1 depending on how far back you go) and the keys have not been regenerated to keep up with the new iteration default